pkosmogl/HomeMadeScripts/HTCondorSubmission_for_BMTFvalidation/README.md

 6. Once all jobs have finished you can hadd the individual `.root` files into a final one
 that will represent the hole run.
 7. Each job also produces a KMTF file.
 You can run ontop of them the `KMTFstatisticsCalculator.sh`
 script to calculate the missmatch fractions for the hole run.
+Make sure that you point `KMTFstatisticsCalculator.sh` script to the location of the KMTF files.

 [1] [Panos github page](https://github.com/panoskatsoulis/ExternalCMSSW/tree/CMSSW_11_2_X)